 Reviewing the FDD

-Before you make a commitment to any franchise, you'll be expected to review its franchise disclosure document (FDD), which provides information about the franchisor, current franchisees' activities and your obligations as a franchisee.
-Michael Daigle, a partner at franchise industry law firm Cheng Cohen, said that both you and a legal and/or financial adviser should read the entire FDD thoroughly, and pay close attention to the following sections:
+Michael Daigle, a partner at franchise industry law firm Cheng Cohen, said both you and a legal and/or financial adviser should read the entire franchise disclosure document (FDD) thoroughly, and pay close attention to the following sections:

 Past or current litigation.
-Items 1 through 4 of the FDD will tell you all about the franchisor's experience and whether the franchisor or any of the people in charge are or have been involved in bankruptcies or litigation relevant to the brand or their experience as a franchisor.
-Existing and historical litigation between the franchisor and its franchisees might show a level of discord in or dissatisfaction with the system, Daigle said — or it might show that the franchisor is serious about upholding its system standards for the benefit of all franchisees.
+Items 1 through 4 of the FDD will tell you all about the franchisor's experience and whether the franchisor or any of the people in charge have been involved in bankruptcies or litigation relevant to the brand or their experience as a franchisor.
+Existing and historical litigation between the franchisor and its franchisees might show a level of dissatisfaction with the system, or it might show that the franchisor is serious about upholding its system standards for the benefit of all franchisees, Daigle said.

 Payments and revenue model.
 The FDD also explains what you'll be paying to the franchisor and its affiliates pre- and post-opening, as well as how much the franchisor relies on franchisees for revenue.
 Daigle said that items 19 (financial performance representations) and 21 (historical growth and revenue sources) give you a glimpse into how well the units are doing financially.

 Turnover and resource strain.
 Item 20 of the FDD provides a list of currently operating franchisees and a list of franchisees who have exited the system or stopped communicating with the franchisor.
 You should contact as many current and former franchisees as you can and ask questions about their experiences, struggles and profitability, Daigle said.
 "Look behind the curtain and the sales pitch," Daigle told Business News Daily.
 "Don't be afraid to ask the hard questions – in fact, ask the same question of different people to see if you get consistent answers.
 Talk to as many franchisees as physically possible and don't stop until you've heard at least some of the good, the bad and the ugly."

 What to ask the franchisor